Skip to main content

 Ray is a Managing Director at BlackRock.
 In this position, he leads Corporate Client Strategy & The Strategic Partner Program for the Americas.
 He was also previously the Head of BlackRock's Investment Stewardship team for the Americas region based in New York.
 In this role, Ray led a team of specialists responsible for engagement and proxy voting activities in relation to the companies in which BlackRock invests on behalf of clients.
 Through direct engagement with companies, the team encouraged corporate governance practices that support sustainable financial performance over the long-term.

-Prior to joining BlackRock, Ray most recently managed the corporate access engagement practice at several investment banking firms, including Stifel and Cowen.
+Prior to joining BlackRock, Ray managed the corporate access engagement practice at several investment banking firms, including Stifel and Cowen.
 In these capacities, he oversaw teams that established and enhanced constructive dialogue with hundreds of portfolio companies' boards and management teams.

 Ray started his Wall Street career at Morgan Stanley on the institutional equity sales desk.
 After spending several years as a generalist, he became a technology specialist.
 It was in that capacity, he recognized the potential of corporate access as a stand-alone business opportunity.
 Ray is credited for creating and managing the first fully integrated corporate access team on Wall Street.
 His team included a diverse group of sector specialists who were responsible for driving engagements in their respective industries and enhancing relationships with corporate boards and management and with internal investment professionals within the firm.